LeAsuker/Miku-Flavor/README.md

 For information concerning the keybinds, this is a vanilla HLWM setup with some extra keybinds added for convenience.
 I recommend you to study the official HLWM page and the autostart file, which I have commented, for a tutorial.

 The added keybinds are:
-  - Mod+d: dmenu, an alternative to the usual start menu.
+  - Mod+d: rofi, a smart application launcher.
   - Mod+w: Firefox.
   - Mod+n: Nemo file explorer.